Hey There! I’m Alexandra!

 I grew up very close to my cousin Tiffany who was one of five children but the only that had retinoblastoma.
 Now I won’t go into details other then she has a glass eye (due to having to get one eye removed) and only peripheral vision in her other eye (due to a large now non-active tumor).
 She grew up like the rest of us though and as a young person I never really understood what she faced.
 She went to karate and received her black belt alongside of me, rode a bike, could take the bus anywhere, went to school and held a job among other things, only with a few more doctor appointments than the rest of us.
 It wasn’t until she had her first child that I really learned about this retinoblastoma.

-Tyler (now 4) and Madison (almost 3), both have the retinoblastoma.
-They could have been born without it, with a not-so aggressive case of it, or a very aggressive case.
-No one could say one way or the other prior to the children being born.
+Her children had a chance to be born without it completely, with a not-so aggressive case of it, or a very aggressive case.
+No one could say one way, or the other prior to the children being born.

-Tyler has had a not-so aggressive case being that after minor laser surgeries, Tyler has not had any activity in a while and his vision won’t be affected much.
-However, Madison was born with a rather large tumor in one of her eyes, and very short after birth had to begin Chemo.
-She is now only having to have the minor laser surgeries but will have a lot of growing to do as she will only have the full vision in one eye and peripheral vision of the other.
+One had a not-so aggressive case being that after minor laser surgeries, there has not been any activity, and vision won’t be affected much.
+The other, however, was born with a rather large tumor in one of the eyes, and very short after birth had to begin chemo.
+It’s since being stabilized.
+One eye has full vision, and the other has peripheral vision (due to a large in-active tumor).